DEFINES OUR FUTURE

 THE MIRACLE OF THE MACCABI GAMES

-In 1982, a group of Latin’s was contacted by the Greater Miami Jewish Federation to revive the now extinct Latin American Jewish Community of Miami.
-These young Latins were moved to action and began compiling lists of the hundreds of Latin families that had emigrated to Miami over the last ten years and dispersed throughout South Florida.
+In 1982, a group of young Latins was contacted by the Greater Miami Jewish Federation to revive the now extinct Latin American Jewish Community of Miami.
+These young Latins were moved to action and began compiling lists of the hundreds of Latin families that had emigrated to Miami over the last decade and dispersed throughout South Florida.

-This initial group of leaders created a kind of “board” that actively worked on various projects that could unite the Latin American community in South Florida.
+This initial group of leaders created a kind of “board” that actively worked on various projects that united the Latin American community in South Florida.

 Fond memories of the Miracle of the Maccabi Games in Colombia inspired the group to propose creating the Maccabi Games for Latin families living throughout Miami-Dade County.
 Attracting soccer players to commemorate Israel’s Independence brought together many athletes and spectators, followed by the idea to make this an annual event including various sports.
 As time passed, the members decided to invite Jewish participants from other cities in Colombia, which resulted in the Colombian Maccabi Games organization.

 These games included over 3000 participants, representing an impressive 35% of the country’s Jewish population.
-The result was unimaginable, and the annual event became an athletic, cultural, and social event — one of the most important of the Colombian community.
+The result was unimaginable, and the annual event became an athletic, cultural, and social event—one of the most important in the Colombian community.
 So when the board proposed these games take place in Miami, the Colombian board members felt compelled to recreate the Miracle of the Maccabi Games.